klausagnoletti/Articles/multi_server_setup/article_multi_server_installation.md

       credentials_path: /etc/crowdsec/online_api_credentials.yaml
 ```

-For `/etc/crowdsec/local_api_credentials.yaml` on all three servers we have to change the configured URL:
+We need to change the cofigured URL in `/etc/crowdsec/local_api_credentials.yaml` on all three endpoints:

 ```yaml
 url: http://10.0.0.1:8080/